Joohansson/nano-giftcard/README.md

 Be very careful when using this application.
 I'm not responsible if any mistakes or errors occur.
 Use at your own risk.

 Find this useful?
-Send me a donation at `xrb_19f6pfs7hxnuk8n1zrctdhhpwso3gtnc8357ggng8iheqbh8pjrfjbaxtzjo`
+Send me a donation at `xrb_1jw6id9wp9fhjyix9hmqjc8sgd7n6sq8xp38wh11497m5crxew9wq1zngw13`

+Send a donation to the developer of [nano-paper-wallet](https://github.com/jelofsson/nano-paper-wallet): `xrb_19f6pfs7hxnuk8n1zrctdhhpwso3gtnc8357ggng8iheqbh8pjrfjbaxtzjo`